Gornji Milanovac: Demographics

-Religion structure of Gornji Milanovac as it follows in the table:

-Mother tongue structure of Gornji Milanovac is displayed by the following table:

 Economy and industry

 1890 was significant as journalism began in this area.
-After World War I, Gornji Milanovac was connected with the other and important areas and cities in the Kingdom of Serbs, Croats, and Slovenes thanks to the narrow gauge railway.
+After World War I, Gornji Milanovac was connected with other important areas and cities in Yugoslavia thanks to the narrow gauge railway.
 Before World War II the population was involved in mining, agronomy and with a few industrial workers (conditory and graphic-printing industry).
-During the World War II Gornji Milanovac was destroyed, but in the 1950s Gornji Milanovac begin with rapid progress, the rest of SFR Yugoslavia called this area an economic miracle.
+During World War II the town was destroyed, but in the 1950s it saw a rapid progress dubbed "economic miracle".

 In that time there were established two industrial zones (in the South and South-West parts).
 Companies and corporations that were established in these zones were: Zvezda (now known as Zvezda-Helios), Metalac, PIK Takovo (now known as Swisslion-Takovo), MK Rudnik (Fashion Stationery), FAD (automotive parts for all European cars), Tipoplastika (plastics, paper production), Metal Seko (now known as Mersteel), GRO Graditelj (construction company), Minos (railway equipment), Rudnik Flotation (mining production), Dečje novine (popular youth newspaper and publisher in SFR Yugoslavia), Proleter (department store), Kablar (cooperative agronomy company), Sigma (cardboard producer), Šipad Sarajevo-Gornji Milanovac (construction carpentry), Imlek (dairy products; subsidiary), Mlinsko-Pekarska Industrija Beograd (food industry; subsidiary), JTv Gornji Milanovac (local broadcasting company), KDS "Despotovica" (cable TV distribution systems).

 Gornji Milanovac in the '80s and '90s was a real "nursery" of a mixed economy.
 Despite the 90's break up of SFR Yugoslavia and UN sanctions, Gornji Milanovac was the only city in that time in newly formed FR Yugoslavia whose companies were operated with a profit.
 New date companies are: "9.
-Septembar", "Tetra Pak", "Papir Print", "Spektar", "Flint Group Balkan", "Planeta računari", "FOKA", "S-group", "Semix Techno", "Interplet Gradnja", "Rapid", "AzVirt", "Rolopast", "RM Pak", "RGM Pak", "Apex", "MetalMont","Kej komerc", "Neven","Agrouniverzal", DAM 93", "RP Štamparija", "PCM Graf", "CIS Ecopoint", "Maksimil", "Jomla Group","Digitel", "Alfa Support", etc.
+September", "Tetra Pak", "Papir Print", "Spektar", "Flint Group Balkan", "Planeta računari", "FOKA", "S-group", "Semix Techno", "Interplet Gradnja", "Rapid", "AzVirt", "Rolopast", "RM Pak", "RGM Pak", "Apex", "MetalMont","Kej komerc", "Neven","Agrouniverzal", DAM 93", "RP Štamparija", "PCM Graf", "CIS Ecopoint", "Maksimil", "Jomla Group","Digitel", "Alfa Support", etc.

-After 2001 and 2002, most workers organizations (that was the name for companies who were state and/or workers owned) from a period of 1950–1990 (mentioned above) were privatized.
+After 2001 and 2002, most "workers organizations" (name for state- or worker-owned companies) from the period of 1950–1990 (mentioned above) were privatized.
 Only a few bankrupted: GRO Graditelj, Mlinsko-Pekarska Industrija Beograd (subsidiary), Imlek (subsidiary), Dečje novine, Minos and JTv Gornji Milanovac.

 Here department stores, two mini-supermarkets, elegant boutiques, and restaurants can be found.
-Also, there is 1 flea markets, where local farmers are selling vegetables, products and 1 market of farm animals.
+Also, there is a flea markets, where local farmers are selling vegetables, products, and a market of farm animals.